fpereiro/proof/notes.md

                                                                                                             x
 əə; D A D D C R D A A ; D A A D D R D A A A ; D A A A D D C C R D A A A A ; D A A A A D D R D A ፥ : DyAyDy
 ```

+At this point, the first complete configuration printed contains `D A` (the first m-configuration) preceding the square square, which contains a blank (`D`).

 9. `kom`: we go one left until we find either a semicolon or a `Z`.
 This will send us back to the semicolon preceding the last instruction.
 We move one to the right, we print a `z`, we move back left to the square to the semicolon and -> `con (kmp, x)`.